Where do I find the question papers?

 What guidance is available for teachers in assessing coursework?

 The centre marks the coursework component and therefore the teacher must have experience in teaching the subject at this level, preferably with experience of delivering and assessing IGCSE.
-Teachers should work through the examples and advice in the Coursework Handbook available to download from Teacher Support.
+Teachers should work through the examples and advice in the Coursework Handbook available to download from School Support Hub.
 Teachers’ coursework marks are moderated by Cambridge.